My Name Is…Too $hort

 Next stop was the famous Rizal Park, where I strolled alongside palm trees and flags and snapped photos of monuments.
 The Filipinos sure are a patriotic people.
 They have lots of national pride.
 I asked one lady her opinion of the current president, Rodrigo Duterte, which she responded, “I didn’t vote for him, but he’s our president now, so I support him.”
 Wow!
 I couldn’t but think, we sure could use some of that unity here in The United States.

-The See Me Rollin’
+They See Me Rollin’

 I’ve ridden in a Tuk-Tuk and a Chicken Bus…but never a Jeepney.
 There’s a first time for everything, and this was it.
-Picture a stretch-Jeep, with bench seating inside, no seatbelts of course; that’s a Jeepney, and they’re everywhere in Manila.
+Picture a stretch-Jeep, with bench seating inside and no seat belts of course – that’s a Jeepney, and they’re everywhere in Manila.
 Many of them are decked out in shiny chrome and have their own names, as boats do.
 Jeepneys are the common mode of transportation in Manila, and I’m guessing elsewhere in the Philippines.
 Which brings me to the traffic situation: the worst!
 In fact, people warned me about it before I even arrived.
 There’s no real public transportation system in Manila.
 I saw a train/tram/monorail thingy, but apparently it doesn’t go many places.
 It’s gridlock almost all the time in Manila and can take an hour to drive two miles.
 I was told that when Filipinos are describing distances, they don’t do it in “kilometers,” but rather “hours.”
 Oy vey!

 So yeah, I took this Jeepney contraption from Rizal Park over to the historic walled district of Intramuros, where I spent a good hour bumming around.
 I enjoyed the neighborhood and all its charm: old stone walls with moss and vegetation filling in the cracks, canons, a moat, more monuments, a little museum, and some nice views of the river.
 After I explored the neighborhood and grabbed a bite and cabbed it back to the hotel, where I chilled the rest of the night.
-I finished up day one sipping a Singapore Sling in the lobby bar listening to a really good lunge singer belt out some Carol King.
+I finished up day one sipping a Singapore Sling in the lobby bar listening to a really good lounge singer belt out some Carol King.
 I love this place.

 Day Two